Writhe-App/Chastity-Game/README.md

   you like to see how the odds play out across many hypothetical
   games: average/median day of win, chance of ending within a week, month, 3 months, or a year, plus a simple bar chart of outcomes.

+UPDATE:
+Added error handling for those that are using browser that don't let local file / JavaScript execution and will no longer silently fail.
+Instead of a blank/broken page, they'll now see a clear red-bordered message explaining it needs JS and pointing them to Chrome, Firefox, Samsung Internet, or Edge, with quick Android instructions for opening it that way.